 According to the Washington State Legislature, your base salary is your pay rate before additional earnings are factored in, such as bonuses or overtime pay, and it represents the guaranteed minimum amount you can earn.

 It should at least meet the minimum wage requirements set at the federal level.
 Currently, according to the U.S. Bureau of Labor Statistics, the federal minimum wage amount is $7.25 per hour.
 However, based on U.S. Department of Labor reports, the wage is for those covered by the Fair Labor Standards Act.

-When you get a job, your employer quotes you a specific pay rate.
-For example, you might start at $36,000 per year, with two paydays each month.
+When you get a job, your employer quotes you a specific pay rate, and it could be expressed as an annual salary or hourly rate.
+For example, you might start at $36,000 per year with bimonthly payments.
 That works out to $1,500 each payday before taxes.
-This dollar figure is a basic salary, or base pay, and doesn’t include additional earnings such as commissions or bonuses.
-A base salary also doesn’t include the value of benefits such as health insurance, vacation pay or profit sharing.
+This dollar figure is a basic salary, or base pay, and doesn’t include additional earnings, such as commissions or bonuses.
+Also, a base salary doesn’t include the value of benefits, such as health insurance, vacation pay or profit sharing.